groupoid/henk.ex/README.md

 Note than list/1 is special type constructor only for built-in Erlang list types.
 All type constructors with zero arity denoted as concrete types.
-It has compatiblity with Erlang dializer syntax, e.g.:
+It has compatibility with Erlang dializer syntax, e.g.:

     string() = list(char) = string/0.
     integer().